chrisryan91/PremierLeagueTable/README.md

 - I ran into bugs whenever I tried to validate input.
 I would use a While loop in a function and break or continue it at the wrong point.
 This kept on happened whenever I tried to validate an input and ask for the input again.
 This was the case for the table function, all_matches function and menu functions.
 I used Stack Overflow to resolve these issues.
 I sometimes created separate functions to validate an input such as creating the validate_integer_input function.

 - A bug I noticed just before deployment occurs when using the validate_input function to validate if an input is a positive integer.
 I needed to validate if the user wanted to quit rather than continue inputting results.
-I ran into a bug where if the users input was 'quit' or a negative number, the loop was exited and the end_of_season function ran.
+If the users input was 'quit' or a negative number, the loop was exited and the end_of_season function ran.
 I fixed this bug by calling the menu function when 'quit' was inputted.
 I added the check to see if the input was greater than 0.
+However, this fix led to another bug:

-- Lastly, when I deployed my project to Heroku, I noticed another bug.
+- When I deployed my project to Heroku, I noticed another bug linked to the above bug.
 If choosing to quit entering inputs for the match scores, the user chose to quit and they were returned to the menu where they were faced again with four options.
 If choosing to exit the program, the program would not exit, but the all_matches function would be called.
 I should not have called the menu function from within the all_matches function - it caused an error.
 To resolve this, I needed to ask the question - "Continue?
 Yes or no?" - as a separate input option after inputting the match data.
 I used a while loop with an if, elif, else statement inside it.
 This seemingly resolved the issue but being asked to input "yes" or "no" after every match may lead to a frustrating user experience.

 #### Remaining Bugs